nylander/birdscanner2/README.md

 14. [bs2-parse-nhmmer.pl](workflow/scripts/bs2-parse-nhmmer.pl) (1.0)
 15. [bs2-gather-genes.pl](workflow/scripts/bs2-gather-genes.pl) (1.0)

 Softwares 13-15 are provided.
-Software requirements 1-10 can also be taken care of by the [conda system](https://docs.conda.io/) by running the pipeline with commands
+Software requirements 1-11 can also be taken care of by the [conda system](https://docs.conda.io/) by running the pipeline with commands

     $ snakemake --use-conda

-Note: This requires conda, and is currently mostly untested.
+Note: This requires conda, and is mostly untested.
-Furthermore, softwares 11, and 12 still needs to be installed separately (currently not in any conda channels).
+Furthermore, 12 still needs to be installed separately (currently not in any conda channels).

 ## Installing and Running birdscanner2 on Pelle